josipursan/ML/Playground/NN_model_heart_disease/README.md

 Based on the dataset description, it looks like this UCI dataset is similar, or identical, to this one on Kaggle : https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset

 Original database used to construct this dataset is made up of 76 different attributes/measured variables.
-However, dataset is made up of only 14 of the initial 76 variables :
+However, dataset is made up of only 14 of the initial 76 variables (13 features (X), and 1 target (y)) :
 &nbsp;&nbsp;&nbsp; age (*integer*) - age of the patient
 &nbsp;&nbsp;&nbsp; sex (*categorical*) - male or female
 &nbsp;&nbsp;&nbsp; cp (*categorical) - chest pain; can have 4 possible values (probably increasing in intensity from 0 to 3)